lloydsamson/gjdhi_movie_crud/README.md

 >> email: user@gmail.com
 >>password: user1234

-You can add more if you want!
+You can add more if you want! :wink: